 A pap smear is your best tool to detect precancerous conditions and hidden tumors that may lead to cervical cancer.
 How often should you have a pap smear after menopause?
 What symptoms should you watch for between tests?
 Learn here.

 Declining estrogen levels associated with menopause can cause more than those pesky hot flashes.
-They can also make a woman feel like she is in a constant state of PMS (premenstrual syndrome).
+They can also make women feel like they are in a constant state of PMS (premenstrual syndrome).
 Unfortunately, these emotional changes are a normal part of menopause.

 Menopause and weight gain.
 Do they always have to go hand in hand?
 It may seem that way, especially because gaining weight is so common after menopause.